dmnks/rpm/tests/README.md

    of a system utility that's later used to verify the results)

 > [!NOTE]
-> The OCI backend wraps the test-suite script itself in a read-only Podman or
+> The OCI backend wraps the test-suite script itself in a read-only
-> Docker container and uses its root filesystem as the immutable snapshot.
+> Podman/Docker container and uses its filesystem as the immutable snapshot.
-> This ensures full isolation from the host, preventing a misbehaving test from
+> This simplifies the backend (as it already uses Podman/Docker to build the
-> affecting it.
-It also makes the backend simpler as it already uses Podman or
+> image) and also ensures full isolation from the host (to prevent a
-> Docker to build the image in the first place.
+> misbehaving test from affecting it).

 ### Layout